Clinical Team and Therapeutic Support

 Our team is based in the “Cottage” within the centre of the school grounds and includes a variety of therapists with varying skills, experience and qualifications.

 - Isabelle Cant – Lead Clinician + Speech and Language Therapist.
 Issie leads the clinical team.
-Issie has a degree in Speech and Language Therapy (BSc) as well as being a qualified ELKAN and Signalong tutor.
+Issie has a degree in Speech and Language Therapy BSc (Hons) as well as being a qualified ELKAN, SCERTS therapist and Signalong tutor.
 She has worked in several schools in her career and has experience supporting Neurodivergent individuals and individuals who have experienced trauma.
-Issie is a member of the Royal College of Speech & Language Therapists (RCSLT) and the Health Care Professionals Council (HCPC).
+Issie has received additional training in counselling skills, trauma-informed practice and supporting dysregulation.
+She is a member of the Royal College of Speech & Language Therapists (RCSLT) and the Health Care Professionals Council (HCPC).
 She is passionate about supporting young people to build healthy friendships and relationships.
 In her free time Issie likes to be in nature, go for a run, be creative or spend time with loved ones.

 - Dominic Gentry – Psychotherapist.
 Dominic specialises in Cognitive behavioural Therapy (CBT) and psychodynamic therapy.
 He has a degree in Therapeutic Communication (BSc) and a Master’s degree in CBT and Counselling.
 Dominic has worked with young people and adolescents in various therapeutic roles for The Wilderness Foundation, Suffolk Mind, NHS and Children’s and Adolescent services in Suffolk County Council.
 Dominic has experience working with neurodivergent individuals, using evidence-based practice to treat depression, PTSD, Phobia, OCD and anxiety disorders.
 Dominic is a member of the British Association for Counselling and Psychotherapy (BACP) and the British Association for Behavioural and Cognitive Psychotherapy (BABCP).
 Dominic enjoys travelling, cooking, producing music, and having adventures in his spare time.